bami25/Voltix-Sales/README.md

-An interactive PowerBI dashboard can be downloaded [here.](https://github.com/bami25/Voltix-Sales/blob/main/Voltix%20Electronics%20pbi.pbix) click raw to download.
+An interactive PowerBI dashboard can be downloaded [here.](https://github.com/bami25/Voltix-Sales/blob/main/Voltix%20Electronics%20pbi.pbix) (Use the “Raw” button to download the file.)

 The SQL queries utilized to inspect and perform quality checks can be found [here.](https://github.com/bami25/Voltix-Sales/blob/main/SQL%20Queries/Example%20Initial%20Data%20Checks.sql)